 Direct Drive Cleaner Head

-First off, we need to point out that both the Dyson V6 and the Dyson DC44 come with a direct drive head.
-And the direct drive head is kinda like the major cleaning tool for floors.
-However, there are differences.
+Dyson V6 and DC44 come with a direct drive head which is the major cleaning tool for floors.
+However, there are differences in both models.

-For one, the direct drive cleaner head that comes with the V6 has a stiff brush roll that allows it dig into carpets, dislodging dirt.
+The direct drive cleaner head that comes with Dyson V6 has a stiff brush roll that allows it to dig into carpets dislodging dirt in the process.

-Hence, while it is good on carpets and some other floor coverings, it is not the best on bare or hardwood floors.
-And it is also not the greatest at picking up large debris.
+While it is good on carpets and some other floor coverings, it is not the best on bare or hardwood floors.
+And it is also not the greatest choice for picking up large debris.

-However, here’s how to put things in perspective.
-The direct drive cleaner head of the V6 has about 75% more brush bar power than the DC44.
+However, the direct drive cleaner head of the Dyson V6 model has about 75% more brush bar power than the DC44.

-This shows whichever way the direct driver comes, the one on the V6 will definitely do a better job than the one on the DC44.
+So, whichever design the direct driver comes with, the direct drive cleaner on Dyson V6 will definitely do a better job than the one on Dyson DC44.

 Soft Roller Cleaner Head

-Hence, this cleaner head is the tool you want to use on bare and hardwood floors.
-The brush roll is soft and so will glide gently along your floors, automatically sucking in the dirt and debris, small or large.
+Hence, this cleaner head is the tool you will use on bare and hardwood floors.
+The brush roll is soft and so will glide gently along your floors, automatically sucking in the dirt and debris whether small or large.

-The soft roller cleaner head is a motorized tool and so, like the other motorized tool, using it will reduce run time.
+The soft roller cleaner head is a motorized tool and like other motorized tools, using it will reduce run time.
 Also, you’ll only be getting this tool with the Absolute model of the V6 and none of the handheld models.